-Serious nuisance is often demonstrated by accounts from neighbours and/or professional witnesses of the distress caused to the community by the activities of the premises.
-The accounts should provide an objective basis for an assessment of the gravity of the problem.
+Serious nuisance is often demonstrated by accounts from neighbours and/or professional witnesses of the distress caused to the community by the activities at the premises.
 The accurate recording of events, over time, will also be very important to prove the sustained and intrusive nature of the disorder and serious nuisance.

-Evidence of disorder or serious nuisance in statements provided by residents/occupants affected by the behaviour as well as evidence obtained from professional witnesses can be used in proceedings brought by the Police or Local Authority.
-The partnership agencies need to be mindful of needs of witnesses who may suffer acts of recrimination from individuals associated with the behaviour.
+Evidence of disorder or serious nuisance in statements provided by residents/occupants affected by the behaviour as well as evidence obtained from professional witnesses can be used in proceedings brought by the Police.
+The partner agencies need to be mindful of needs of witnesses who may suffer acts of recrimination from individuals associated with the behaviour.